huggingface/transformers/docs/source/main_classes/trainer.rst

 **Optimizer:**

-DeepSpeed supports Adam, OneBitAdam, and Lamb optimizers and can import other optimizers from torch.
+DeepSpeed has several tested with ZeRO optimizers, which are Adam, OneBitAdam, and Lamb.
+It, however, can import other optimizers from torch.
 The full documentation is `here <https://www.deepspeed.ai/docs/config-json/#optimizer-parameters>`__.

-If you don't configure the ``optimizer`` entry in the configuration file, the :class:`~transformers.Trainer` will automatically set it to ``Adam`` and will use the supplied values or the defaults for the following command line
+If you don't configure the ``optimizer`` entry in the configuration file, the :class:`~transformers.Trainer` will automatically set it to ``AdamW`` and will use the supplied values or the defaults for the following command line
 arguments: ``--learning_rate``, ``--adam_beta1``, ``--adam_beta2``, ``--adam_epsilon`` and ``--weight_decay``.

-Here is an example of the pre-configured ``optimizer`` entry for Adam:
+Here is an example of the pre-configured ``optimizer`` entry for AdamW:

 .. code-block:: json

     {
+       "zero_allow_untested_optimizer": true,
        "optimizer": {
-           "type": "Adam",
+           "type": "AdamW",
            "params": {
              "lr": 0.001,
              "betas": [0.8, 0.999],